britzl/defold-orthographic/README.md

 Or point to the ZIP file of a [specific release](https://github.com/britzl/defold-orthographic/releases).

-## Basic usage
+## Quick Start
-Add the `camera.go` to a collection.
-Depending on your use case you can either add the camera as a child of a game object to have the camera always follow that object or you could add the camera as a root game object and move or animate it manually using code or using the Orthographic Camera API (see below).

-The camera will send view projection messages to the render script while it is enabled.
-Make sure your render script handles this message!
-See the section on render script integration below.
+Getting started with Orthographic is easy:

+1. Add `camera.go` to your game.
+2. Open `game.project` and make sure to reference `orthographic/render/orthograpic.render` in the `Render` field in the `Bootstrap` section.

+Next step is to read read the section on "Camera Configuration" to learn how to change the behavior of the camera.

-## Configuration
+## Camera Configuration
 Select the script component attached to the `camera.go` to modify the properties.
 The camera has the following configurable properties:

 #### near_z (number) and far_z (number)